b-rad-c/bl-music-player/README.md

 # Blender App Template Sample - Music Player

-An example Blender App Template music player with sound activated blender music visualizer.

-Tested on Blender 3.6 with Python 3.10, this is very much a proof of concept app, it has bugs and limited functionality, but is an awesome demonstration of Blender App Templates!
+An music visualizer made with blender.
+It has a simple gui music player (blender app template) that allows you to select and play music files from your computer.
+It will bake the audio samples to drive a geo nodes animation synced to the music.

+It also has a cli (blender as a python module) to render a video file of the animation with a given audio file.

+Current version is tested with blender 4.4 and python 3.11.

+This is a proof of concept app, it has limited functionality and may not work as expected.
+But it is a demo of blender app templates and well as blender as a python module.
+It shows how you can reuse code between two blender apps.

 # usage
 To setup a local dev environment from source: